NoelV11/DOM-Tutorials/README.md

 This repository is dedicated to learners wanting to get started in DOM Interface programming.The content provided here are based on the concepts of DOM,taught to me in the course 'Internet & Web Programming' in university

-Resources Used:-
+##Resources Used:-

-XAMPP Web Server
+- XAMPP Web Server

-Brackets IDE
+- Brackets IDE

-Features:-
+##Features:-

 Though DOM Programming is similar to JavaScript,I personally found JavaScript much more easier to implement and understand.

+Example:-
+I will be demonstrating the functionality of MouseFunctions.html

-Example-MouseFunctions.html aims to implement various functions provided by a mouse's interface with the webpage,using DOM language and is similar to the functions used by JavaScript
+It aims to implement various functions provided by a mouse's interface with the webpage,using DOM language and is similar to the functions used by JavaScript

 Initial Appearance
 ![One](https://user-images.githubusercontent.com/77625109/121888605-d24aa480-cd35-11eb-9749-878529c054e5.png)